10up/project-scaffold/README.md

 ## @TODO
 - Pass variables through the command line
 - Make an installable NPM package
-- Be able to run "create 10up project" to start the script after npm global install
+- Be able to run "create-10up project-name-here" to start the script after npm global install